donaldrauscher/airflow-gke/README.md

 ## About

 I leveraged [an awesome Docker image with Airflow](https://github.com/puckel/docker-airflow).
 Terraform for managing GCP infrastructure.
 Postgres instance on CloudSQL for the Airflow meta database.
 I used [git-sync](https://github.com/kubernetes/git-sync) sidecar container to continuously sync DAGs and plugins on running cluster, so only need to rebuild Docker image when changing Python environment.
 Packaged all Kubernetes resources in [a Helm chart](https://helm.sh/).

-Note: Having a self-signed cert is obviously far from ideal.
-However, I only set up HTTPS because I secured my instance with [Cloud IAP](https://cloud.google.com/iap/), which requires a HTTPS load balancer.
+I also used the [kube-lego](https://github.com/kubernetes/charts/tree/master/stable/kube-lego) chart to automatically request TLS certificates for my Ingress (I secured my instance with [Cloud IAP](https://cloud.google.com/iap/), which requires a HTTPS load balancer).

-TODO: Implement something like [this](https://github.com/jetstack/kube-lego) to automatically request certificates from [Let's Encrypt](https://letsencrypt.org/).

 Note: To run Citibike example pipeline, will need to create a Service Account with BigQuery access and add to the `google_cloud_default` [Connection](https://airflow.apache.org/concepts.html#connections) in Airflow UI.

 ## Deploy Instructions

-### (1) Store project id and Fernet key as env variables; create SSL cert / key
+### (1) Store project id and Fernet key as env variables

 ``` bash
 export PROJECT_ID=$(gcloud config get-value project -q)